ctrlplusb/easy-peasy/README.md

     - `devTool` (bool, not required, default=false)

        Setting this to `true` will enable the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).

+    - `initialState` (Object, not required, default=undefined)

+      Allows you to hydrate your store with initial state (for example state received from your server in a server rendering context).

     - `middleware` (Array, not required, default=[])